lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 ### The Positional Representation of a Table

 In the previous section we introduced a formalism to describe a table using a positional notation.
-In this section, we show how to apply the notation to a specific instance table and illustrate how to generalize the notation for a relational model.
+In this section, we show how to apply the notation to a specific instance table and illustrate how to generalize the positional representation for any instance table in the relational model.

 Let us look a simple example.